tubs-alg/SampLNS/README.md

 able to compute smaller samples than YASA and frequently to even prove optimality.
 A paper describing the approach is currently in progress.

-The implementation is for research purposes only and not yet ready for production.
+> :warning: The implementation is for research purposes only and not yet ready
+> for production.
 Please contact us if you want to use it in production.

+The general idea of SampLNS is as follows: Theoretically, the problem of finding a minimal can be expressed as a SAT-problem.
+However, this is not feasible in practice as the formula is way too large.
+If we have an initial sample, we can use it to fix a part of the formula and then solve the remaining, much smaller, formula.
+If we repeat this process multiple times, we have a good chance of finding a minimal sample.
+This is essentially a Large Neighborhood Search (LNS).
+To break symmetries in the formula and supply the LNS with a lower bound, we have an additional optimizer that searches for a large set of mutually exclusive pairs of features.

 **What is a Large Neighborhood Search (LNS)?** It is a metaheuristic for optimization problems that works as follows: You start with a feasible solution.